 POLICY AREA INDICATOR TARGET / AIM COMMENTS CS9: Transforming Rotherham's economy New business registration rate Increase the number of start-up businesses in Rotherham From ONS business demography dataset.
 Data released in arrears so relates to previous year / period.
-Current Performance: 2022 = 54.04 business births per 10 (Up on 2021 53.14, 2020 51.5, sli from 44.7 in 2017, 57.8 in 2016, 5 ghtly down on 2019 55.42, but up ^ CS9: Transforming Rotherham's economy Vacancy rate for industrial and commercial property Aim for a high occupancy on all industrial areas in the borough but with sufficient vacant units to allow for choice and 'churn' in the marketplace.
+2022 = 54.04 business births per 10 • • Current Performance: (Up on 2021 53.14, 2020 51.5, sli from 44.7 in 2017, 57.8 in 2016, 53 ghtly down on 2019 55.42, but up 2.5 in 2015).
+T CS9: Transforming Rotherham's economy Vacancy rate for industrial and commercial property Aim for a high occupancy on all industrial areas in the borough but with sufficient vacant units to allow for choice and 'churn' in the marketplace.
 RMBC industrial estates survey.
 Historical rates (8.8% in 2016, 8.1% in 2015, 10.9% in 2014, 10.4% in 2013, 11.8% in 2012 and 13.8% end of 2011).
-Current Performance: ancy rate at 7.0%, an improvement on emains below recent historical rates ↑ CS9: Transforming Rotherham's economy Overall employment rate in the borough To close the gap to the regional and national averages ONS Annual Population Survey data - Rotherham's employment rate has seen a fall over the last year, relative position also worse against regional and national rates over the last 12 months.
-Current Performance: At June 2022 employment rate a (Gap to regional and national ra ¥ CS9: Transforming Rotherham's economy Amount of floorspace developed for employment by type Increase employment floorspace and ensure availability of a variety of sites
+Current Performance: Survey at end of 2023/24 shows v previous year (7%) but remains vacancy rate at 7.6%, aincrease on the below recent historical rates Ψ CS9: Transforming Rotherham's economy Overall employment rate in the borough To close the gap to the regional and national averages ONS Annual Population Survey data - Rotherham's employment rate has seen a fall over the last year, relative position also worse against regional and national rates over the last 12 months.
+Current Performance: At April 2024 employment rate a • CS9: Transforming Rotherham's economy Amount of floorspace developed for employment by type Increase employment floorspace and ensure availability of a variety of sites RMBC Industrial Estates Survey - Continuing increase in overall

-POLICY AREA INDICATOR TARGET / AIM COMMENTS floorspace, amount developed has changed significantly on previous year (37,979 sq m) Current Performance: 2021/22 = 46,735 sq m (B2 = 39 7,347sq m b demolition) ,388, plus other commercial of uilt on employment land, 0 loss to ↑ CS9: Transforming Rotherham's economy Employment land available To ensure sufficient for long-term development Minimum of 5 years supply but also sufficient for longer-term.
+POLICY AREA INDICATOR TARGET / AIM COMMENTS floorspace, amount developed has changed significantly on previous year (46,735 sq m) Current Performance: 72,133, plus other commercial of n built on employment land,1850 loss n) ↑ CS9: Transforming Rotherham's economy Employment land available To ensure sufficient for long-term development Minimum of 5 years supply but also sufficient for longer-term.
 Additional land allocated within the adopted Sites and Policies DPD for the longer term.
-Current Performance: (5.33 ha developed in the year, a 2% I allocated at adoption of the Sites and ↑ CS9: Transforming Rotherham's economy Employment land review undertaken An ELR to be undertaken every 3 years to ensure requirements and suitability of sites are regularly maintained and reviewed.
-Review undertaken in 2010, updated in 2015 jointly with Sheffield Current Performance: Revised ELR undertaken in 2015 evidence base supporting the Subsequently a Sheffield City completed.
-Ongoing work t → CS10: Improving skills and employment opportunities Percentage of working age population educated to at least NVQ2+, NVQ3+, NVQ4+ Increase the minimum level of qualifications of the local workforce Taken from ONS Annual Population Survey (December).
+Current Performance: Supply At 31/03/24 = 220.31 ha (25.17 ha developed in the year) ^ CS9: Transforming Rotherham's economy Employment land review undertaken An ELR to be undertaken every 3 years to ensure requirements and suitability of sites are regularly maintained and reviewed.
+Review undertaken in 2010, updated in 2015 jointly with Sheffield Current Performance: Revised ELR undertaken in 2015 jointly with Sheffield as part of the evidence base supporting the Publication Sites & Policies DPD.
+Subsequently a Sheffield City Region employment land study completed.
+Ongoing work to inform Local Plan review. → CS10: Improving skills and employment opportunities Percentage of working age population educated to at least NVQ2+, NVQ3+, NVQ4+ Increase the minimum level of qualifications of the local workforce Taken from ONS Annual Population Survey (December).
 Note that this is survey based data so subject to some fluctuations (2018 shows a small increase at all levels)